CDLM: Consistency Diffusion Language Models For Faster Sampling: Limitations and Future Directions

 \section{Limitations and Future Directions}

 Our current training relies on offline, static trajectories.
 Although we carefully select datasets to limit domain bias, the student can still overfit to the teacher’s priors because supervision does not adapt during training.
-A straightforward direction is to broaden the data mixture and scale beyond our current $\sim$15k samples, covering more domains.
+A straightforward direction is to broaden the data mixture and scale beyond our current $\sim$15k samples to cover more diverse domains.

 A complementary path is to move from offline supervision to on-the-fly generation.
-If the student generates trajectories during training and the teacher verifies or refines them online, we can incorporate on-policy learning to reduce the training-inference discrepancy.
+If the student generates trajectories during training and the teacher verifies or refines them online, on-policy learning could reduce the training--inference discrepancy.
 In practice, this is currently constrained by DLM sampling speed: slow generation limits the feasibility of closed-loop training without prior trajectory materialization.
 Improving DLM inference throughput is therefore a prerequisite for large-scale online training.

+Another promising direction is to use CDLM as a draft model within speculative decoding frameworks~\cite{leviathan2023fast}, where diffusion models can serve as fast proposers for autoregressive verifiers.
+A naive DLM drafter yields limited benefit because standard DLMs require many refinement steps to produce coherent text.
+In contrast, a \emph{consistency}-trained DLM (CDLM) can generate reasonable drafts in far fewer steps.
+Pairing a CDLM drafter with an autoregressive (AR) verifier (cf.\ \cite{christopher2025speculative}) is promising: the CDLM proposes multi-token candidates quickly, and the AR model supplies strong final validation.

 CDLM’s performance is ultimately bounded by the teacher: a bidirectional DLM distilled into a block-causal student cannot exceed the teacher’s knowledge.
-To lift this ceiling, distillation from \textbf{stronger autoregressive (AR) teachers} is a natural next step.
+To lift this ceiling, distillation from stronger autoregressive (AR) teachers is a natural next step.
 In this work we intentionally used high-quality, third-party-curated Qwen2.5-7B generations~\cite{lansechen_easy_2025, lansechen_hard_2025} as ground-truth text, hoping to inject AR knowledge into the student.
 A more direct, and likely more effective, approach is to distill from an AR teacher: AR models are already scaled up, typically stronger, and much faster at generation than naive DLMs, making large-scale dataset construction easier.
-Moreover, distillation is well suited to transferring knowledge from a larger, more powerful model to smaller students (here, Dream-7B and LLaDA-8B).
+Identifying effective ways to extract suitable training trajectories from AR models is therefore a key prerequisite.